-Table II.
-Binary Encoding of Input Stream
+TABLE I Binary Encoding of Input Stream "client"

 Each bit of the eight-bit ASCII code is extracted to construct its own binary state machine, a state machine whose alphabet contains only 0 and 1.
 Based on the ASCII code, bit-based matching is first made at the state machines of lowest edges.
-For example for the input stream "client", the ASCII codes are "63, 6C, 69, 65, 6E 74" and the binary digits are extracted as given in Table II.
+For example for the input stream "client", the ASCII codes are "63, 6C, 69, 65, 6E 74" and the binary digits are extracted as given in Table I.

 Matching of consecutive state machines can be triggered only if the system receives the enable signal from the lowest edge state machine.
 Thus considerable amount of processing time can be efficiently reduced from the fact the probability of occurrences of intrusions in the input stream will be considerably low.
 Such that most of the matching problems can be skipped off by the architecture and therefore increased throughput rate can be achieved with our early detection approach.

-b) Gated latch control circuit
+3.2 Gated latch control circuit

 Since the matching of virus signatures presented as sub-patterns, for example with the pattern "client" sub-pattern 1 is "cli" and "ent" as sub-pattern 2.
-The result of partial match vector of sub-pattern1 can be used as the next state determiner for the second partial match vector to start the matching process for the sub-pattern 2 as shown in Fig. 2.
+The result of partial match vector of sub-pattern1 can be used as the next state determiner for the second partial match vector to start the matching process for the sub-pattern 2 as shown in Fig. 1.
 Matching process for the patterns triggered by early detection module can be skipped through Gated latch control circuit for low power consumption.

 Therefore, skipping of the matching process with the proposed control circuitry can greatly contributes to the increase in processing speed of the hardware architecture in addition to efficient power saving by keeping the hardware resources idle for those which skipped by the early detection methodology.
 The proposed scheme can be easily implemented for both basic and regex signatures.

-Figure 2.Early Detection module
+Fig. 1.
+Early Detection module

-III.
+IV.
 TOKEN DETECTION METHOD

 The increase in number of counting blocks poses difficulties to the design of the hardware matching engine.
 The hardware implementation using ad hoc approach is not feasible to incorporate large count of hardware circuits to execute the required counting.
 Also the hardware implementation using DFA suffers from state explosion problem in case of counting blocks get expanded into explicit states.
-Segments that are delimited by wildcard characters may be partitioned into 2 or more tokens.

 Bit-split string detection method can be used to detect the string tokens.
-PACX (Extended P-AC7) method has been used to match fixed-length tokens with 4 to 15 bytes which consists of a basic string component at the front combined with a small number of wildcard bytes, nibbles and/or alternate bytes.
+PACX method (Extended P-AC method) has been used to match fixed-length tokens with 4 to 15 bytes which consists of a basic string component at the front combined with a small number of wildcard bytes, nibbles and/or alternate bytes.
+A regex detection method called MX-NFA is used to detect more complex tokens which may consists of counting blocks and other regex features.
+The block diagram of signature matching engine is given in Fig. 2.

-Figure 3.
+Fig. 2.
 Block diagram of the signature matching engine

-a) PACX token detection unit
+4.1 PACX token detection unit